ServiceNow/synbols/README.md

 ## Usage

-To run you code in the Synbols runtime environment, simply use the `synbols` command as follows:
+To run your code in the Synbols runtime environment, simply use the `synbols` command as follows:

 `synbols mydataset.py --foo bar`